jpcampos/camp-demo/README.md

 ```
 The application is configured to use H2 in file database, therefore a new db file will be created when the application runs first and therefore the information (booking information)

+  ## RESTAPI docs
+   The URLS provided are assumed to come from the root of the server application, for demo purposes [http://localhost:8080](http://localhost:8080)
+   The API documentation can also be seen via swagger 2.
+If the application is running locally, it can be accessed via [Swagger 2](http://localhost:8080/swagger-ui.html)

+   ### How to use the application and Endpoints
+   All API documentation along with exampls with how to use it is here->  [REST API DOCS](CAMPDEMO.md)

 # Design

  ## Libraries used: